-I should note for the record, in case anyone is interested, that it takes about five minutes (I counted four, but let's round it to five) into Abduction for Lautner to show us what he's good at/his only real skill: being seen shirtless.
-I know it's completely idiotic to actually think on how any of that is relevant to the plot of Abduction, but it's like Larry the Cable Guy said about his catchphrase, "Git-R-Done": you gotta hear it at least once in his shows; likewise, you gotta see Taylor Lautner shirtless at least once since the audience expects it.
+I should note for the record, in case anyone is interested, that it takes about five minutes into Abduction for Lautner to show us what he's good at: being shirtless.
+I know it's completely idiotic to actually think on how any of that is relevant to the plot of Abduction; it's like what Larry the Cable Guy said about his catchphrase, "Git-R-Done": you gotta hear it at least once in his shows.
+Likewise, you gotta see Taylor Lautner shirtless at least once since the audience expects it.

 Nathan (Lautner) is your average teen: getting drunk at parties (hence how he ended up shirtless on the front lawn), looking at the girl across the street, Karen (Lilly Collins) with barely hidden love, and his loving parents Mara and Kevin (Maria Bello and Jason Isaac) just looking on.
 Nathan has anger issues, which require him to see a psychiatrist, Dr. Bennett (Sigourney Weaver).
 As luck would have it, Nathan's teacher assigns him Karen as his partner on something about websites.
 Well, Nathan finds one where the photographs are digitally aged, and one of them looks a lot like him!

-Needless to say, as part of their plan, they off Mara and Kevin (who were Nathan's 'guardians', watching him in place of his real father, a super-agent).
-In a real hum-dinger of a twist, Dr. Bennett herself is another 'guardian', while poor Karen gets caught up in all the mayhem.
+Needless to say, as part of their plan, they off Mara and Kevin who were Nathan's 'guardians', watching him in place of his real father, a super-agent.
+In a real humdinger of a twist, Dr. Bennett herself is another 'guardian', while poor Karen gets caught up in all the mayhem.
 Nathan & Karen get directions which lead them to Pittsburgh, a final confrontation with Kozlow, and the faint appearance of Nathan's father.

 Would it be fair to say that Abduction is an absolute mess?
 I truly wonder whether Shawn Christensen's script was meant to be a parody of action/thrillers.

 Another point of contention with Abduction is the lengths Kozlow and his henchmen go to find Jacob...I mean, Nathan.
 We're really suppose to believe that he set up a series of missing persons websites knowing that Nathan would eventually stumble across one of his and discover his parents weren't his parents?
-Do the phrases 'far-fetched' and 'highly implausible' come to mind.
+The phrases 'far-fetched' and 'highly implausible' come to mind.

 No, let's tackle that 'bomb in the oven' bit.
 When Kozlow's hitmen find Mara and Kevin, Nathan comes across his mother being murdered, then he and Karen see Kevin knocked off.
 In all this, one of the hitmen had time to plant a bomb in the oven?
-Not only that, but he preset it within seconds of him revealing this bit of info (and thus, giving our heroes scant time to escape)?
+Not only that, but he preset it within seconds of him revealing this bit of info and thus, giving our heroes scant time to escape?

 For myself, the moment when Burton catches up with Nathan and Karen is the highlight of laughable and painful moments of the Cinema of 2011.
 "Why don't I buy you a burger and milkshake?" he tells them, and I freely confess I burst out laughing at such awful dialogue.

-If that won't bad enough, Taylor Lautner either decided or was directed to channel William Shatner at his worst.
-"Whose idea...was it...to put me in foster care...or whatever you want to call it..." he tells Burton (over a burger and milkshake, mind you).
+If all that weren't bad enough, Taylor Lautner either decided or was directed to channel William Shatner at his worst.
+"Whose idea...was it...to put me in foster care...or whatever you want to call it?" he tells Burton, over a burger and milkshake, mind you.
 As I saw the scene and heard Lautner deliver his dialogue, I truly wondered why he decided to do his imitation of a Captain Kirk from Star Trek line reading.

 For all the build-up Lautner has been given as the next great star, he truly is either the worst actor working today or he decided to not even try here.
 Throughout Abduction, his delivery was one-note: that of someone who was repeating words given to him.
 There was never a drop of emotion from Nathan, as if nothing ever registered with him: not the killing of his parents, not the recurring dreams, not the discovery of him not being Kevin and Mara's natural child, not facing off against Burton or Kozlow.

 Even if the dialogue had been as witty and clever and on the same level as All About Eve, Lautner somehow manages to screw up even the most basic reactions.
 At one point, he's suppose to push himself away from the image on the screen which he knows to be him.
-His face expresses nothing except a mad desire to try to act, but it only comes off as funny (as does whenever he tries for anything requiring emotional range, as when he confronts his mother about knowing he's not her child).
+His face expresses nothing except a mad desire to try to act, but it only comes off as funny, as does whenever he tries for anything requiring emotional range, as when he confronts his mother about knowing he's not her child.

 Of course, his partner in crime, Miss Collins, does not help matters.
-Maybe she knew Abduction was A.) junk, and B.) a vehicle for Lautner and not her, therefore, she decided not even to try.
+Maybe she knew Abduction was junk, and a vehicle for Lautner and not her, therefore, she decided not even to try.
 I truly hope that is the case, because if not, she shows herself dangerously close to Lautner-non-acting level.

-We also can't forget (or perhaps forgive) the cavalcade of truly talented performers who found themselves in this maelstrom of a misfire.
+We also can't forget or perhaps forgive the cavalcade of truly talented performers who found themselves in this maelstrom of a misfire.
 Weaver has at most three scenes with a character that is both highly implausible and shockingly omniscient (how else to explain how she suddenly knew what hospital to turn up in to spirit our heroes out).
 Molina had nothing to do but stomp around, barking orders at everyone (even Nathan).
 Poor Bello and Isaacs had nothing to do in the film that when they are killed off, it almost comes off as a mercy killing.